Latest political poll: National surges to highest level since 2017

 But tonight is the first time the party has cracked 47 per cent since it was ousted from Government in 2017.

-Labour has only reached above 47 per cent twice since winning Government.
+Labour has only reached above 47 per cent twice since entering Government.

-On election night, Labour got 36.9 per cent of the total vote and National got 44.4 per cent.
+On election night, Labour received 36.9 per cent of the total vote and National got 44.4 per cent.

 Bridges told 1News that the numbers show that Labour talked a big game but New Zealanders aren't seeing any results.